What Front End Programming Languages Should You Learn?

 Top front-end frameworks and libraries to learn in 2024

-While programming languages are essential for creating robust applications that meet business needs, they can become burdensome when developing medium to large applications.
+While front end languages are essential for creating robust applications that meet business needs, they can become burdensome when developing medium to large applications.
 Issues like lack of code reusability, maintainability challenges, time-consuming development, and repetition may arise.

 Frameworks and libraries offer a solution by providing a structured approach to application development.
-They offer pre-written code, reusable functions, coding standards, and architectural patterns that developers can leverage for common tasks, thus saving time and effort.
-Additionally, frameworks often have built-in security, scalability, and performance optimization features, enhancing overall software quality.
+They include pre-written code, reusable functions, coding standards, and architectural patterns that developers can leverage for common tasks, saving time and effort.
+Additionally, frameworks often have built-in security features that help JavaScript code execute safely on users’ computers.
+They also enhance scalability and performance optimization, improving overall software quality.

 You should explore these frontend frameworks and libraries in 2024: